Why Your Personal Auto Insurance Won't Cover Delivery Driving

 - Contingent collision and comprehensive (only if your personal policy already includes these)

 The catch: Amazon's coverage only applies during active deliveries.
 Between blocks or during personal driving, you rely entirely on your own policy.
-If you drive for multiple platforms, Amazon's policy won't cover non-Amazon work.
+New York residents receive no Amazon-provided coverage and must carry their own commercial auto insurance to legally operate in the state.

 Package Delivery & Courier Services